WordPress/hosting-handbook/team-reps.md

 **Role of a Project Lead**

 A Project Lead is responsible for guiding and overseeing a specific project under the purview of the Hosting Team.
 They steer the project towards its objectives, ensuring quality, consistency, and timeliness.
 Their tasks range from planning and setting milestones to coordinating with team members and stakeholders.
 Based on the nature of the project, the requirements and skills for a Project Lead may differ.
+It is important to note that any member of the Hosting Team can assume the role of Project Lead by volunteering and coordinating with the Hosting Team Representative.
+A Project Lead does not need to be a Team Representative, and vice versa.

 **Projects and specifics**